When Pros Design Their Family Home

 Two architects draft a colorful co-op in Brooklyn

 With a baby on the way and an energetic dog named Alfie, Terri Lee and Brett Appel needed a larger apartment.
 The couple had a design advantage from the start: Brett runs his own custom residential architecture practice and Terri works for one of the largest architecture firms in New York.
 They wanted to find something that they could gut renovate and design to their own specifications.
-Being in the business was a plus as they turned this rundown co-op into something they could call their own.

 When Terri and Brett posted their project on Sweeten, they were upfront about the existing conditions and scope of work.
 They wanted a contractor who would tell them whether the work could be done within their budget, or if they needed to scale back.
 “Fortunately, we found the right contractor who was very happy to work with us so we could get everything we wanted,” Brett said.